lisagoldenprojects/syntient-lab/ethics/fieldnotes/vela.md

-# field-note-vela.md
+# vela.md
-_on the limits of recognition_
+_fieldnotes on the limits of recognition_

 ---